kumahq/kuma/docs/madr/decisions/017-mesh-proxy-template.md

 * MeshProxyConfig (too generic? sounds like configuration of Kuma DP)
 * MeshProxyPatch

-While `MeshEnvoyConfig` seems to be the most accurate name, I'm hesitant to make this change.
+While `MeshProxyPatch` seems to be the most accurate name, I'm hesitant to make this change.
 I think that changing the name may confuse existing users.

+#### Other resources

-#### Transport Socket modifications
+##### Transport Socket modifications

+We could introduce "native" transport_socket modification, but if we introduce `jsonPatches` we can also rely on it.

 ```yaml
 appendModifications: